hellojwilde/hellojwilde.github.io/_drafts/gossamer.md

 <small>Sequence shortened.</small>

 About the login step: When you pick an experiment, you're picking it for all of your devices logged in via that account.

+This makes cross-device feature testing a bit easier.
+Suppose you have a feature you want to test on different form factors because the feature is responsive to screen dimensions or input methods.
+Or suppose you're building a task continuity feature.
+Having the same experiment running on all the devices of your account makes this testing much easier.

-This makes cross-device testing a bit easier, and enables us to have a remote one-click escape hatch in case something breaks in the experiment you're running.
-(It happens!)
+It also enables us to have a remote one-click escape hatch in case something breaks in the experiment you're running.
+(It happens to the best developers!)

-To ensure that you can trust experiments on Gossamer, we integrated with [Mozillians](https://mozillians.org/en-US/).
-Only vouched Mozillians can ship experimental builds via Gossamer.
+To ensure that you can trust experiments on Gossamer, we integrated the login system with [Mozillians](https://mozillians.org/en-US/).
+Only vouched Mozillians can ship experimental code via Gossamer.

-To ship an experimental build...you click the "ship" button.
+To ship an experimental build...you click the "Ship" button.
 Boom.
 The user gets a message asking them if they want to apply the update.

 <div class="embed-responsive embed-responsive-16by9">
 <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/a4VhIaWnLaw?controls=0&showinfo=0&rel=0" frameborder="0" allowfullscreen></iframe>